 Giant cell arteritis is a relatively common form of vasculitis in the US and Europe.
 Incidence varies depending on ethnic background.
 Autopsy studies suggest that the disorder may be more common than is clinically apparent.
 Women are affected more often.
 Mean age at onset is about 70, with a range of 50 to > 90.
-About 40 to 60% of patients with giant cell arteritis have polymyalgia rheumatica.
+About 40 to 60% of patients with giant cell arteritis have symptoms of polymyalgia rheumatica Polymyalgia Rheumatica Polymyalgia rheumatica is a syndrome closely associated with giant cell arteritis (temporal arteritis).
+It affects adults > 55.
+It typically causes severe pain and stiffness in proximal muscles... read more .
 The intracranial vessels are usually not affected.

 Vasculitis may be localized, multifocal, or widespread.
 The disorder tends to affect arteries containing elastic tissue, most often the temporal, cranial, or other carotid system arteries.
 The aortic arch branches, coronary arteries, and peripheral arteries can also be affected.
 Mononuclear cell infiltrates in the adventitia form granulomas containing activated T cells and macrophages.
 Multinucleated giant cells, when present, cluster near the disrupted elastic lamina.
 The intimal layer is markedly thickened, with concentric narrowing and occlusion of the lumen.

-Symptoms may begin gradually over several weeks or abruptly.
+Symptoms of giant cell arteritis may begin gradually over several weeks or abruptly.

 Patients may present with systemic symptoms such as fever (usually low-grade), fatigue, malaise, unexplained weight loss, and sweats.
-Some patients are initially diagnosed as having FUO.
+Some patients are initially diagnosed as having fever of unknown origin.
 Eventually, most patients develop symptoms related to the affected arteries.

 Severe, sometimes throbbing headache (temporal, occipital, frontal, or diffuse) is the most common symptom.
 It may be accompanied by scalp pain elicited by touching the scalp or combing the hair.

 Intermittent claudication (ischemic muscle pain) may occur in jaw muscles and muscles of the tongue or extremities.
 Jaw claudication is noted especially when firm foods are chewed.
-Jaw claudication is associated with a higher risk of visual symptoms.
+Jaw claudication and diplopia are associated with a higher risk of blindness.

 Neurologic manifestations, such as strokes and transient ischemic attacks, can result when the carotid or vertebrobasilar arteries or branches are narrowed or occluded.